 Enter the card details > click Save.

-Charge a Card on File
+Charge a Card on File with Square Invoices app

 With a payment card on file, you can create a new Square Invoice and charge your customer’s saved payment information.
-To do so:

 Both you and your customer will receive an email notification confirming the invoice payment amount charged to the card on file.
 The invoice will also display as Paid in your online Square Dashboard.